ungive/omega-api-decks/README.md

 PORT=8080
 ```

+An example can be found in the file `.env.example`.

 URLs for images are built like this: `{CARD_IMAGE_URL}/{passcode}.{CARD_IMAGE_URL_EXT}`.

 The `WEBHOOK_UPDATE_TOKEN` exists to prevent unauthorized requests to the [`webhook/update`](public/webhook/update.php) endpoint.

 ### Production

+Make sure to create a `.env` file with above environment variables.

 Run the following commands and you're ready to go: